StilgarISCA/Yakhair/_posts/2018-05-13-boot-windows-on-mac-external.md

 ---
 If you try booting the Windows 10 Setup on a Mac and installing to an external drive results in the error “Windows cannot be installed to this disk.
 Setup does not support configuration of or installation to disks connected through a USB or IEEE 1394 port.”
 There is lots of mis-information on the internet that says you cannot install Windows to an external drive and then boot that drive on a Mac.
 This is false.
 I’ve done it with Windows 10 on my 27” 2010 iMac and also on my 27” 2017 iMac.

-I thought it was high-time for a write up a document on how to do this.
+I thought it was time for a write up on how to achieve this.

 ### Requirements ###